CyVerse-learning-materials/SciApps_guide/step5.rst

      |my_workflow|

      ..
 Tip::
-       From left to right, there are four icons next to the workflow name and description:
+       From left to right, there are three buttons on top of the workflow table:

        - **Load**: Load the workflow with app forms in main panel and history in right panel
-       - **Edit**: Modify the workflow name and/or description
        - **Download**: Download the workflow json
        - **Delete**: Delete the workflow from your account